-On the backdrop of recent geopolitical events and the energy crisis, the European Commission, in its 2022 Strategic Foresight Report, recommends accelerating both transitions.
+This is in line with the European Commission's 2022 Strategic Foresight Report, recommending to accelerate the digital and green transitions.
 Several underpinning initiatives are ongoing, including the European Green Digital Coalition which is a collaboration among digital companies led by the Commission.

-Based on the findings, we see two equally important priorities to accelerate the twin transition:
+Based on the findings, we see two equally important priorities as the win-win approach to competitiveness and the green energy transition in Europe: